 The prize, such as it is, is to send along two students, chosen by the class, for the delivery.

-Today (Dec.
-21), the students load the donated goods into the back of an ambulance and accompany the donations to their destination.
+On Wednesday, the students load the donated goods into the back of an ambulance and accompany the donations to their destination.